Tuesday, December 16, 2025

 · Prepare Yourself to Work Your Way Out: Stay ready and strengthen yourself for the path forward.

 These principles, though simple, proved vital in navigating times of disruption and crisis.
-The rains of 2010—and later, a global pandemic—were beyond our control.
+The rains of 2010—and later, a global pandemic ( and other challenging dramatic moments)—were beyond our control.
 Yet, by staying focused and resilient, we found our way to “drier fields.”
-For anyone facing future crises, remember these lessons: run to the problem, work it, and prepare to work your way out.
-That’s how you weather the storm and emerge stronger.
+Crises will come, there is no way to avoid them, but when they do try hard to remember these lessons: run to the problem, work it, and prepare to work your way out.
+That’s how you weather the storms and emerge stronger.